ColColonCleaner/DNDTools/README.md

 + Roll results are displayed in order added to the tower.
 + Dice and rolls are always visible, even inside hidden zones.

+# OneWorld Fog-Of-War Spawner
+### Latest Version: 2.0

++ Click the button on top and it will spawn a fog-of-war zone and animate it into place.
++ The zone tracks the currently deployed OneWorld map and will perfectly cover it.
++ If OneWorld is not available/deployed it will use the default 'Custom Rectangle' table bounds.

 # One World GridSaver Tokens
 <img src="https://i.imgur.com/7sVcizo.jpg" width="500">

+### Latest Version: 1.0

 + These GridSaver tokens allow you to save TTS grid size/offset with your OneWorld maps.
 + When you 'BUILD' the OneWorld map with a GridSaver in it, the grid state that was saved with the token will come back.
 + Injected miniatures will be automatically resized to match the new grid.

+# OneWorld LineSaver Tokens
+### Latest Version: 1.0.2

++ These LineSaver tokens allow you to save lines/drawings with your OneWorld maps.
++ Instructions are provided on the tokens themselves.

 # 5e Fallout Armor Calculator
 <img src="https://i.imgur.com/QHRVoBZ.jpg" width="500">